Albany Convention Center: Proposed design

 Bird's eye view of the proposed Albany Convention Center as of November 2009; Broadway is shown at bottom-left, Hudson Avenue is along right side.

 The proposed design of the Albany Convention Center called for a brick and glass structure with an exhibition hall, two ballrooms and other various meeting spaces totaling about 300000 sqft.
 In early 2008, it was announced that the site would include a 400-room Sheraton Hotel, to be run by Starwood Hotels and Resorts Worldwide Inc., of White Plains; a 300000 sqft convention center, to be operated by SMG Management (the company that operates the Times Union Center), and an 1,100-car parking garage.
 A bridge would also connect the convention center to the Times Union Center.
 The back of the center would face the South Mall Arterial, and there would be loading docks on that side of the structure.
 A plaza near the center of the complex would face Broadway.
 The design allowed for future expansion of the convention space.

 The Van Ostrande-Radliff House, which is believed to be the oldest building in the city of Albany, is located within the proposed footprint of the ACC.
 The house was built by Johannes van Ostrande around 1728 and is a rare example of Dutch architecture from its time.
-Owner Brian Parker reached an agreement with the ACCA that the building would be saved, possibly making use of it as a visitor's center.
+Owner Brian Parker reached an agreement with the ACCA that the building would be saved, possibly making use of it as a visitor center.